Alfalfa Hay Market Size and Share

 By Product Type: Bales Retain Leadership While Pellets Accelerate

-Bales account for 43.0% of the alfalfa hay market in 2024, supported by established handling systems and widespread adoption among livestock operators.
+Bales account for 42.5% of the alfalfa hay market size in 2025, supported by established handling systems and widespread adoption among livestock operators.
 Mechanized dairy farms prefer large square bales, while round bales provide weather protection for extensive beef operations.
 This format diversity ensures consistent demand across different regions.
-Dehydrated pellets, representing a smaller market share, are experiencing a 7.6% CAGR, driven by automated feeding systems and increased container-load density that reduces ocean transportation costs.
-Pellets also provide consistent quality, simplifying formulation processes for compound-feed mills serving dairy and equine markets.
+Dehydrated pellets, representing a smaller market share, are experiencing an 8.4% CAGR through 2031, driven by automated feeding systems and increased container-load density that reduces ocean transportation costs.
+Pellets also provide consistent quality, simplifying formulation processes for compound feed mills serving the dairy and equine markets.

 Mobile pellet line investments generate premiums of USD 30-40 per metric ton above bale prices, compensating for increased energy consumption.
-Cubes and compressed bales serve equine and small-ruminant segments where users prioritize convenience over cost.
+Cubes and compressed bales cater to the equine and small-ruminant segments, where users prioritize convenience over cost.
 Field dryers that reduce moisture content to below 12% within 1.5 hours minimize weather-related risks during harvest periods.
 These technological advancements strengthen the alfalfa hay market and accelerate the transition to processed formats.

-Market Analysis of Alfalfa Hay Market: Chart for Product Type
+Alfalfa Hay Market: Market Share by Product Type

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.